 They are nurtured under the open sky in a life of work, enduring the sun, careless of shade, unacquainted with bathhouses, simple-souled, content with a little, with limbs toughened to endure every kind of toil, and for whom wielding iron, digging a ditch, and carrying a burden is what they are used to from the country.

-In any case, after the strenuous marching scope was perfected by the legionaries, they were then drilled in battlefield maneuvers (including the hollow square, wedge and the famed testudo formations) and signalling.
+In any case, after the strenuous marching scope was perfected by the legionaries, they were then drilled in battlefield maneuvers (including the hollow square, wedge, and the famed testudo formations) and signaling.
 Finally, they were trained in weapons handling and in some cases also swimming.
-Interestingly, the faux swords and shields used in practices were made of wood and wicker, but they weighed twice the mass of their actual counterparts – so as to acclimatize the legionary with fatigue and weariness that could happen at the heat of the battle.
+Interestingly, the faux swords and shields used in practices were made of wood and wicker, but they weighed twice the mass of their actual counterparts – so as to acclimatize the Roman legionary with fatigue and weariness that could happen in the heat of the battle.
 In consideration of this incredibly rigorous ambit, the words of Vegetius ring true –

 We see no explanation of the conquest of the word by Roman people than their military training, camp discipline and practice in warfare.

 On the other hand, many potential recruits were still drawn to the prospect of joining a legion because of the booty factor.
 In essence, many charismatic commanders touted the apparent prevalence of loot (and its ‘fair’ distribution), especially when conducting wars against the richer and powerful neighbors.
-According to Cicero, this might have been the prime factor that motivated the disparate troops under Marc Antony.
-Popular practice also alludes to the penchant for plundering – with the soldiers tending to strip the dead as the very first act after achieving victory over their foes.
+According to Cicero (as noted by Ross Cowan), this might have been the prime factor that motivated the disparate troops under Marc Antony.
+The popular practice also alludes to the penchant for plundering – with the soldiers tending to strip the dead as the very first act after achieving victory over their foes.

 Shields and pila taken from among the enemy’s arms were placed to serve as a palisade, corpses as a rampart.
 On top, impaled on sword points, were severed human heads.

-Interestingly, the bonding exercises were not just limited to the contubernium.
-The Roman army also had a system of rontubernium, which basically entailed a mess group.
+Interestingly, the contubernium was not just limited to the bonding exercises.
+The Roman army also pushed forth the tent group as a mess ‘team’.
 These grouped soldiers were expected to cook their own meals and eat them together (while the cost of food was deducted from their salaries).
 Simply put, the absence of mess halls and catering services rather solidified the bond between the legionaries who had to depend on each other even for peaceful meals.

 Other than vexillum veteranorum, there were also slaves (or calones) that could be attached to a legion.
 Though unlike the veterans, they were governed as a part of the legion, with 120 men attached to each cohort of 480 soldiers.
 So basically, a single legion (generally comprising ten cohorts) could be accompanied by around 1,200 slaves; and these men were trained for specific tasks.
 During times of emergency, they were even armed with weapons to defend their camps.